 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.

 Contemporary Mortgage Services, Inc can walk you through the pitfalls of getting a mortgage.
-Give us a call: 407-834-3377.
+Call us: 407-834-3377.